fertrig/trigoso.xyz/static/resume.md

 Senior Software Engineer.
 Principal product architect and developer.
 Writer and speaker.
 Advanced technical expertise in Dart, Flutter, React, Node, Javascript.
 Working professionally since 2005.

 ## Professional Skills
-Extensive experience leading the development of all aspects of complex software systems such as: developer tools, cloud-based APIs, SaaS products, and open source projects.
+Rich history leading the development of all aspects of complex software systems such as: developer tools, cloud-based APIs, SaaS products, and open source projects.
-Extensive experience building desktop and mobile applications in Dart and Flutter; web applications using React, Node, and Javascript; and desktop applications using Swift and C++.
+Extensive background building desktop and mobile applications in Dart and Flutter; web applications using React, Node, and Javascript; and desktop applications using Swift and C++.
-Extensive experience researching and designing new technical solutions; deploying, monitoring, and instrumenting software systems; designing new experiences; testing software systems and components.
+Seasoned expertise researching and designing new technical solutions; deploying, monitoring, and instrumenting software systems; designing new experiences; testing software systems and components.
-Strong leadership and teamwork skills: experienced team lead, mentor, and agile coach; experienced working remotely; excellent communication skills.
+Extensive track record leading software teams; experienced speaker, mentor, and agile coach; proven track record working remotely; excellent communication skills.
-Experienced speaker; fast learner and very adaptable; emotionally competent with high levels of intuition, intelligence, and experience.
+Fast learner and very adaptable; emotionally competent with high levels of intuition, intelligence, and creativity.

 ## Work Experience
 ### Monarch